sgoertzen/sonar-break-maven-plugin/README.md

         </plugins>
     </build>

-### Optional parameter
+### Optional parameters
+There are two optional parameters that can be used with this plugin.
+* _sonarLookBackSeconds_: How far into the past the plugin should into sonar for the results of this build (default: 60)
+* _waitForProcessingSeconds_: How long to wait for sonar to finish processing the job (default: 300)

-There is an optional parameter "sonarLookBackSeconds" that can be specified to control how far into the past the plugin should into sonar for the results of this build.
-This parameter goes into the configuration section so the build piece of your pom.xml would look like:
+These parameter goes into the configuration section so the build piece of your pom.xml would look like:

     <build>
         <plugins>